Mohammad3id/100_days_of_swift/highlights.md

 120
 ```

 Here we used the reduce method to multiply a sequence of numbers from 1 to 5.
 We used a closure that accepts two integers and multiply the “accumulator” and the “newValue” together, starting with an accumulator of 1.
-Notice that the closure signature is the same as the multiply operation `*`, which means we can use it directly as a closure to achieve the same result.
+Notice that the closure's signature is the same as that of the multiply operation `*`, which means we can use it directly as a closure to achieve the same result.

 ```swift
 let factorial = (1...5).reduce(1, *)